alexsludds/photonflux/README.md

 To see examples of what is possible in photonflux please see [our examples](https://github.com/alexsludds/photonflux/tree/main/examples).

+For more information on the future of the package see [our roadmap](https://github.com/alexsludds/photonflux/blob/main/docs/ROADMAP).

 ## Installation
 ### Installation for new photonflux users